eddie-energy/architecture/arc42/aiida/building-block-view/data-source/data-source-micro-teleinfo.md

 ## Connection to Metering Devices

 The Micro Teleinfo connects to smart meters via the Téléinfo interface over a dedicated plug connector.
-Once connected, the Micro Teleinfo reads data from the smart meter, including real-time electricity consumption, total energy consumed, and other relevant data.
+Once connected, the Micro Teleinfo reads data from the smart meter, including near real-time electricity consumption, total energy consumed, and other relevant data.

 ## Connection to AIIDA